This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 Ingredients

 Whole Chicken- I typically buy a roasters for this recipe.
-They run between 5-7 lbs and make for a hearty meal.
+They run between 5-7 pounds and make for a hearty meal.
 (Fryers and broilers are younger, smaller chickens and these are often what you get when you buy a rotisserie chicken.)

 Instructions